abishekmuthian/engagefollowers-chirp/README.md

 ### Usage
 1. Visit the engage followers project domain you have set in `root_url` with set `port` e.g. `localhost.com:3000`.
 2. Register a user account (With a valid email address).
-3. Connect your twitter account (With couple of followers with recent tweets) and Authorize the app.
+3. Connect your Twitter account (With couple of followers with recent tweets) and Authorize the app.
+This uses Twitter API v2 Oauth 2.0 authentication.
 4. Set the topics for classification.
-5. **Email Digest** is required (selected by default) for receiving the classified tweets by email and/or **Auto Like** for automatically liking those tweets to find them in the Likes section of your Twitter profile sooner.
+5. **Email Digest** is required (selected by default) for receiving the classified tweets by email.
+6. For **Real-time Tweet word cloud profile banner** connect the Twitter account(for Oauth1.0) and Enable **Set Tweet Word Cloud Profile Banner**.

 ### Miscellaneous Testing Notes
 1. Tweet ids are stored in redis after processing to avoid redundant processing, So for testing if there are no new tweets from the followers, the application needs to be run when there are new tweets(Or should tweet from a follower account before each test).